Manisha-sharda-Prasad/java17/src/NOTES/Frameworks/01_Spring+SpringBoot.md

    - health checks, and externalized configuration.

 4.`Microservices Support`:
    - well-suited for developing microservices.
    - make your microservices smaller and it will run faster.

-5`More` :
+5.`More` :
   - `Auto Configured` Setup and `Starter Projects`:
-- `Extension of Spring` that `simplifies application development using STARTER-PROJECT` / `Starter POMs(bundle dependencies)`
+  - Extension of Spring`simplifies application development` using `STARTER-PROJECT`/`Starter POMs`(bundle dependencies)
     - sb-starter-`jpa-data`
     - sb-starter-`web` (created using spring-MVC framework)